SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Really awesome?
 Like that time I turned Sweet Apple Acres into a skating rink, or made it rain chocolate milk?"

-"Yeah well... maybe try not to destroy anypony's property this time, or turn the whole world crazy.
+"Yeah well… maybe try not to destroy anypony's property this time, or turn the whole world crazy.
 You should do something special that Fluttershy will *like*, to show that you care."

-"Something special that Fluttershy will like... hmm, I'll think about it"
+"Something special that Fluttershy will like… hmm, I'll think about it"

 Discord snaps his fingers and disappears again.